Alexander-Protasenya/Tulur.DataMappings/README.md

 ### New futures
 1. Main feature: you can create custom rules for your mappings.
 Because by default, the system converts only properties with equal names / types.
 But in "Real world applications" it is necessary to have a possibility to use custom rules for your mappings.
 2. Checking existence of a default constructor for result type was moved from "Run-time" to "Compile-time".
 So, if result type does not have a default constructor, application will not be compiled.
-3. Checking existence of a convert-function before using was added.
+3. Checking existence of a mapping-function before using was added.
-4. Parameter "capacity" of registrations was added.
-Something like this is used for .NET collections.
-It will helpful if you exactly know number of your kinds of mappings.
+4. Parameter "capacity" for mapping rules was added.
+It is common feature for .NET collections.
+It will be helpful if you exactly know number of your kinds of mappings.
-5. A lot of minor performance improvements / fixes.
+5. I had to completely refactor of FsMapper, because I had a lot of ideas to improve it.
+As a result I had manage to make code shorter and increase performance!
+I happy about this because FsMapper is fastest mapper which I saw.
+It was fastest mapper :-)

 ### Usage